The Case for Villains.

 Joker

-Chaos with a grin, and there is something perversely delightful about a villain who seems to enjoy himself that much.
-He’s unpredictable, theatrical, and completely unhinged in the best way.
-You should never root for him, but somehow he’s always the most fun person on screen.
+Chaos with a smile, and there is something perversely delightful about a villain who seems to enjoy himself that much.

 • Dracula